7 Signs of a Healthy Staff Culture

 6. A Growth Mindset

 No, not a growth mindset in terms of profits or company growth.
-Rather, a growth mindset in the sense of constant improvement and a goal to find ways to get better each day.
+Rather, you need a growth mindset in the sense of seeking constant improvement.
+Model goal-making regularly as a leadership team, and encourage individual growth and goal-setting for each member of your team.

-Psychologist Carol Dweck outlines the definition of a growth mindset in her book Mindset: The New Psychology of Success: “The passion for stretching yourself and sticking to it, even (or especially) when it’s not going well, is the hallmark of the growth mindset.
+Psychologist Carol Dweck outlines the definition of a growth mindset in her book Mindset: The New Psychology of Success when she says, “The passion for stretching yourself and sticking to it, even (or especially) when it’s not going well, is the hallmark of the growth mindset.
 This is the mindset that allows people to thrive during some of the most challenging times in their lives.”

 A growth mindset allows employees to operate in spaces just outside of their comfort zones.
 It also allows for candid, non-evaluative feedback and creates a culture that welcomes new ideas.
 Employees are expected – or sometimes encouraged – to fail, adapt, and improve, without ever being labeled as ‘failures.'

 Organizational mindset is a critical piece of a healthy culture.
-It can affect “workers’ satisfaction, perceptions of the organizational culture, levels of collaboration, innovation, and ethical behavior” (Harvard Business Review).
+The group mindset influences “workers’’ satisfaction, perceptions of the organizational culture, levels of collaboration, innovation, and ethical behavior” (Harvard Business Review).

 In a growth mindset organization, employees can stretch themselves because they’re excited about learning new skills and solving new problems.
 As Dweck notes, organizations with a growth mindset stress the idea that “becoming is better than being.”
 And that mindset is infectious.
-If modeled by those in leadership, it can completely alter an organization’s culture.
+When modeled by those in leadership, you can completely alter your organization’s culture.

 7. Work/Life Balance

 Plenty of organizations won’t stop you from taking vacation, but they might frown upon it behind closed doors.
-Our employees are encouraged to actually use their time off to spend time with family, recharge, rest, and relax.
-If you ever hear grumbles about not being able to take vacation in an office, that is usually a sign of a toxic office culture.
+Be an organization that actively encourages employees to use their time off to spend time with family, recharge, rest, and relax.
+If you ever hear grumbles about not being able to take a vacation in an office, that is usually a sign of a culture influenced by restricted work/like balance.
+That discontent then bleeds into criticism in other areas of work.

-A healthy culture doesn't develop overnight.
-But the time to change your culture is now.
-Invest in your culture and your staff, and you'll be establishing a foundation for greater growth so your organization can fulfill its greater purpose.
+A healthy culture doesn't develop overnight, but the time to change your culture is now.
+Invest in your culture and your staff, and you'll establish a foundation for greater growth so your organization can fulfill its mission statement.

-If you're thinking about ways to implement these ideas, take our free Culture Tool.
-We'll help you assess the health of your organization and take your culture to the next level.
+If you're thinking about ways to implement these seven traits, take our Culture Tool survey.
+Vanderbloemen can provide your specific team with a detailed culture scale, revealing your highs and lows.
+We'll assess the health of your organization and take your culture to the next level.

 Get Customized Compensation Data